 Tassie is known for spectacular, raw and untouched wilderness and fascinating wildlife.
 Over 40% of the island is protected in national parks and World Heritage listed wilderness that you can explore on short walks or multi-day hiking trips.
 Don’t forget, parks passes are required to visit all Tassie’s national parks.

 Our wilderness areas are also a playground for adventure lovers with activities such as mountain biking, abseiling, canyoning, riding, fishing - practically any adventure you can imagine ready and waiting.

 Wildlife encounters are common in the wild.
 Keep an eye out for wombats, pademelons, platypus, whales and dolphins, and some you can only find here like the Tasmanian devil.
-You can also get up close to our unique fauna at wildlife parks and sanctuaries.
-Some will even let you touch and feed the animals.
+You can also get a close view of our unique fauna at wildlife parks and sanctuaries.

 Food and Drink